TACC/Lmod/docs/source/170_hooks.rst

   argument is a table containing: fullName, sn (short name), fn (file path) and isVisible (boolean) of the module.

-**spider_decoration** (table):
-  This hook provide a way for a site to add decoration to spider level 1 output.
-The table passed in contains the whatis category and the property table.
-See *rt/uitSitePkg/mf/site_scripts/SitePackage.lua* for a complete example.

 **reverseMapPathFilter** (keepA, ignoreA):
+  (Returns: 2 arrays: keepA, ignoreA)
   This hook returns two arrays: *keepA* and *ignoreA*.
 The *keepA* is an array of paths patterns that a site wishes to be stored in the spider cache.
 The *ignoreA* is an array of path patterns to ignore in the cache.
 See *src/StandardPackage.lua* has an example on how to implement this hook.
 This hook is used to control the directories that are included/excluded in the reverseMap.

+**spider_decoration** (table):
+  (Returns: table)
+  This hook provide a way for a site to add decoration to spider level 1 output.
+The table passed in contains the whatis category and the property table.
+See *rt/uitSitePkg/mf/site_scripts/SitePackage.lua* for a complete example.

 Example Hook: msgHook
 ---------------------